We are on board, the fashion carousel is going to spin again!

 …reliable partners are needed for business to flourish!

 In today’s changed era, where clothing trade fairs have been digital for several seasons, designers need to find new clever ways to market their collections.
 On the one hand, to find the best way to make their work attractive and outstanding at digital clothing fairs, on the other hand, to find peace in their soul knowing that their samples will be made with great care and love.

-Regardless of the field of business, everyone understands that reliable partners are needed for business to flourish.
-Similarly, the success of designer clothing brands is based on creativity and skilful marketing, but apparel prototyping, the development of technological solutions for models, product development and the production of eye-catching samples cannot be underestimated.
+Regardless of the field of business, everyone understands that reliable strategic partners are needed for business to flourish.
+Similarly, the success of designer clothing brands is based on creativity and skillful marketing, but apparel prototyping, the development of technological solutions for models, product development, and the production of eye-catching samples cannot be underestimated.
 In this respect, Baltic Intertex can kindly lend a helping hand.

 …what would be the best method of creating a collection …

 Sometimes, clients have asked for our advice during collection meetings on what would be the best method of creating a collection for them.
 Based on the designer’s input task, Baltic Intertex offers different sample variants:

 A small collection